daisybio/BiGAnts-PyPI-package/README.md

 import gseapy
 gseapy.get_library_name()
 ```
 ## Cite
-BiGants was developed in [Big Data in BioMedicine group](biomedical-big-data.de) at [Chair of Experimental Bioinformatics](https://www.baumbachlab.net/).
+BiGants was developed by the [Big Data in BioMedicine group](biomedical-big-data.de) at [Chair of Experimental Bioinformatics](https://www.baumbachlab.net/).

 If you use BiGAnts in your research, we kindly ask you to cite the following manuscript:
 ` Lazareva, O., Van Do, H., Canzar, S., Yuan, K., Baumbach, J., Kacprowski, T., List, M.: BiGAnts: Network-constrained biclustering of patients and omics data.
 [Submitted]`

 ## Contact